- This event has passed.

 To Purchase Tickets

-Tickets are $15 General Admission when purchased in advance online at www.sharimvsharot.org not later than May 30.
+Tickets are available at the door.
 Tickets may be purchased at the door as space allows using cash, check or credit card for $20 General Admission, $15 for Friends of the 1867 Sanctuary.
-Please print your receipt that PayPal will email to you immediately.
-THE TICKET PURCHASE BUTTON WILL RETURN YOU TO THE SHARIM V’SHAROT WEB SITE.
+You may reserve tickets at the box office by calling 609-392-6409 or emailing firstname.lastname@example.org.
+For further information, contact email@example.com.